Quick in-home therapy solutions to help a child falling behind This article provides helpful therapy…

 - your child’s current favorite songs

 On the slips of paper have your child write down people, animals, and places.
 Fold up the paper slips and place them in the cup.
 Draw one slip from the cup and tell your child that they have to dance like the person or animal on the slip or like they are dancing at the place listed.
 Then start the music and enjoy your dancer’s creative interpretation.
 For example, your child may have to dance like a duck or dance like they’re at the swimming pool.
 Speaking of swimming pools, you can also play this game at the pool!
 (In reality, you can play this game anywhere you can play music.)

 So the next time your child claims they are bored, give one of these fun ideas a try!

-Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning disabilities achieve academic success.
+Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning challenges achieve academic success.
 Our services provide kids with non-traditional tutoring programs within the Davis County, Kaysville, Layton, Syracuse, Farmington, and Centerville areas.
 Areas to find Integrated Learning Strategies include: Reading tutors in Kaysville, Math tutors in Kaysville, Common Core Tutors in Kaysville, Tutors inUtah, Utah Tutoring Programs